westbaymonument/building-the-better-way/docs/agile-project-guidelines/agile-implementation-challenges/agile-implementation-challenges.md

 - **Recommendation:** What is the recommendation?
 When presenting a major change for consideration without a clear recommendation, the audience will not be clear on the request.
 - **Benefits:** What are the likely benefits?
 Again, based on what evidence and/or research from authoritative sources?
 - **Impact Analysis:** Who will be impacted if/when this recommendation is implemented?
 What are the anticipated impacts?
 What has been done to date to inform key stakeholders?
 Is there a financial impact?
 If so, how much?
 - **Opportunity/Problem:** Start with “Why?”
 Why is this important as it pertains to the vision and culture?
-What is the opportunity you see?
+What is the opportunity?
 Based on what evidence?
 - **Organizational Readiness:** What is going on in the organization that may impede adoption of the recommendation?
 Is there anything that needs to happen first to increase the likelihood of success?
 - **Potential Risks:** What are the risks of recommendations being presented?
 (There are ALWAYS risks!)
 - **Resource Requirements:** What resources will be needed for this recommendation?
 (Budget, time, staffing, etc.)